adracea/hugo-theme-hello-friend-ng/README.md

   # Subtitle for home
   homeSubtitle = "A simple and beautiful blog"

-  # Set disableReadOtherPosts to true in order to hide the links to other posts.
+  # Set disableReadOtherLogs to true in order to hide the links to other logs.
-  disableReadOtherPosts = false
+  disableReadOtherLogs = false

   # Enable sharing buttons, if you like
   enableSharingButtons = true